 This followed confirmation that an estimated 7-10 million litres of residual chemicals remained on site following the warehouse fire.

-A taskforce including EPA, Metropolitan Fire Brigade (MFB), Maribyrnong Council, Victoria Police and Melbourne Water has been formed to oversee the clean-up.
+A taskforce including EPA, Metropolitan Fire Brigade (MFB), Maribyrnong Council, Victoria Police and Melbourne Water was formed to oversee the clean-up.

 Northern suburbs sites

-The project to remove chemicals from stockpiles in the northern suburbs is well progressed.
+The project to remove chemicals from stockpiles in the northern suburbs has now been completed.